Adam262/takeHome/README.md

 + clone repo
 + install Node.js
 + on command line: npm install
-+ on command line: node findPairs.js Artist_lists_small.txt 50
++ on command line: node findPairs Artist_lists_small.txt 50

 To view the front-end code, just open the .html file in the browser.